Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 How do we build computers or robots that have consciousness as we do?

 As discussed above, to have consciousness as we do, computers and robots must have conscious awareness and experiences with awareness of what phenomenal characteristics are like occurring in their circuits.
-But to have such awareness and experiences needs specifically arranged circuits with specifically patterned processes.
-Therefore, no matter how complex the circuits are, if they do have such specific characteristics, they will not be able to create consciousness like the one that occurs in us (i.e., complexity is not the determining factor whether consciousness will occur, but specificity is).
+But to have such awareness and experiences needs specifically arranged circuits with specifically functioning processes that can create the awareness and experiences.
+Therefore, no matter how complex the circuits of the computers or robots are, if they do not have such correct specific characteristics, they will not be able to create consciousness like the one that occurs in us (i.e., complexity is not the determining factor whether consciousness will occur, but correct specificity is).

 Can we build robots or can there be automatons that behave identically to us but that do not have qualia and consciousness?